LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 This analysis establishes the analytical foundation for era-adjusted quarterback evaluation, demonstrating through linear regression that offensive inflation significantly biases cross-temporal comparisons.
 Ridge regression analysis reveals with strong statistical significance that team-level factors (wins, points) dominate individual quarterback metrics in contract decisions, contradicting conventional wisdom about individual merit-based evaluation.
 Teams claim to prioritize individual skill, but they consistently reward team success instead.
 Teams that can successfully isolate individual quarterback contribution from team-dependent outcomes should therefore possess significant competitive advantages in both draft selection and contract negotiation, even in today's data-saturated talent marketplace.

-Our methodology also validates total yards and ANY/A as the foundation for temporal bias analysis and predictive modeling in subsequent articles.
-Total yards is the dominant  volume metric and ANY/A is the dominant metric for efficiency.
-Rushing success rate remains an intriguing emerging paradigm shift toward athleticism based evaluation, and worthy of study in future analysis.
+Our methodology validates total yards and ANY/A as the foundation for temporal bias analysis and predictive modeling in subsequent articles.
+Total yards is the dominant volume metric and ANY/A is the dominant efficiency metric.
+Rushing success rate demonstrates meaningful predictive power (β = 0.124), confirming that dual-threat capability contributes to evaluation frameworks, though it ranks below traditional volume and efficiency measures.

-For teams seeking competitive advantage, the model suggests focusing on era-adjusted volume production and dual-threat capability while discounting traditional efficiency metrics that correlate weakly with contract outcomes.
-However, the most significant insight may be the reinforced importance of organizational context - quarterbacks succeed when surrounded by competent coaching and supporting talent, suggesting that for many evaluators, quarterback evaluation cannot be separated from broader organizational assessment.
+For teams seeking competitive advantage, the model suggests focusing on era-adjusted volume production (total yards, touchdowns) and efficiency (ANY/A) as primary evaluation dimensions, with dual-threat capability serving as a complementary but not dominant factor in contract decisions.

-Articles 2 and 3 will examine temporal weighting bias in quarterback performance evaluation and implement an interactive dashboard for real-time quarterback contract probability modeling.
+Articles 2 and 3 will examine temporal weighting bias in quarterback performance evaluation, implement a heat-map of payment probabilities which leverages any biases, and analyse final quarterback trajectories and comparables.

 ---